Earn up to $150 or $200 when you open a new Discover Savings Account. Read on to learn how.

 Final Verdict: A Strong Savings Account

-The Discover Bank Online Savings Account is a good option for an online savings account, even if it doesn’t offer a bonus right now:
+The Discover Bank Online Savings Account is a good option for an online savings account, even when it doesn’t offer a bonus:

 - A high-interest savings account without any annoying fees

 - A checking account with a cashback debit cards

 If you were to change your primary bank and centralize where you put your funds, Discover Bank makes a strong case for doing so with what they offer.
 If you already have a checking account and were considering adding a savings account, it’s a no-brainer to take advantage of this account.

 Lastly, if the appeal of this account is because of a bonus, make sure you review this guide on bank account bonuses before you jump.